The engine is the vehicle’s beating heart. Its performance and smoothness are essential factors when deciding to buy a particular vehicle.

 During the colder months, moisture condenses in the intake manifold after the engine is turned off and eventually freezes.
 The ice may enter the combustion chamber and cause serious damage the next time the engine is started.

 11. Opel 2.2 16v Ecotec (2000-2006)

 - Models fitted with this engine: Opel Vectra, Opel Signum, Opel Zafira, Chevrolet Cavalier, Fiat Croma, Alfa Romeo 159, Opel Speedster, Saturn Vue, Pontiac G5, Chevrolet Malibu, Chevrolet Cobalt

 Opel’s 2.2-liter four-cylinder Ecotec X22 engines are equipped with timing belts instead of chains and are easy to maintain.
 However, you should avoid the tricky Z22 engines for several reasons.

 First and foremost, because of a complex timing system, the tensioner of this particular engine may wear out too soon or even tear off.
 Things get even worse when you combine this with a faulty injection system.

 The largest four-cylinder Ecotec engine made it to the list of the worst engines because of excessive fuel consumption.
 Opel buyers should take this as a bold notice, even though the name of the engine suggests that it’s supposed to be eco-friendly.

 - Models fitted with this engine: Saab 9-5, Opel Vectra, Opel Signum, Renault Vel Satis, Renault Espace

-The 3.0 V6 Isuzu engine, commonly used in various Renault models, is a fast lane to financial bankruptcy.
+The 3.0-liter V6 Isuzu engine, commonly used in various Renault models, is a fast lane to financial bankruptcy.